 If you're introducing alcohol-based hand sanitisers, remember they're flammable.
 Update your fire risk assessment to keep your premises and people safe, ensure storage and use is clear of ignition sources (for example, electrical equipment, hot surfaces, smoking areas etc.) and ideally store within purpose designed flammable liquid cabinets, or otherwise, steel cabinets.
-Further support can be found on our storage and use of flammable/explosive materials page.

-- Undertake a thorough inspection of your site, including: - all buildings (interior and exterior communal areas for example) - boundary fences, gates and barriers - utility services (including water systems and any other potential sources of legionella, power facilities, ventilation/ air conditioning systems and any measures for isolation of utility supplies in the event of an emergency) - plant/equipment (including kitchen equipment and extraction systems), - emergency back-up systems and safety equipment to establish and correct any unsafe or abnormal conditions, such as damage, maintenance issues, leaks, faulty safety and emergency systems, improper housekeeping or storage, signs of vandalism or theft etc.
+- Undertake a thorough inspection of your site, liaising with appointed contractors as appropriate, including: - all buildings (interior and exterior communal areas, for example) - boundary fences, gates and barriers - utility services (including water systems and any other potential sources of legionella, power facilities and ventilation/air conditioning systems) - fall protection systems, plant/ equipment (including kitchen equipment and extraction systems, and pool plant) - emergency back-up systems and safety equipment to establish and correct any unsafe or abnormal conditions, such as damage, maintenance issues, leaks, faulty safety and emergency systems, improper housekeeping or storage, signs of vandalism or theft etc.

-Our kitchen fire safety and legionella bacteria pages and equipment checklist may assist you.
-The HSE has released specific guidance on legionella risks.
+The HSE have released specific guidance on legionella risks.

-- Review emergency response procedures to verify: - · they're up-to-date - adequate coverage for assigned positions on all shifts, including for example first aiders and security personnel.
+- Review arrangements for pest control and management. - Review emergency response procedures to verify: - they're up-to-date - adequate coverage for assigned positions on all shifts, including for example first aiders and security personnel.

-- Plan sufficient time to recommission previously shutdown machinery/plant and processes in line with all standard operating procedures (SOPs) and manufacturers' guidelines. - Complete and reinstate any inspection, testing and maintenance procedures including those of a statutory nature that may have lapsed since the shutdown.
-This could include utility services, machinery/plant (for example passenger lifts and escalators) and emergency systems.
+- Plan sufficient time to recommission previously shutdown machinery/ plant and processes in line with all standard operating procedures (SOPs) and manufacturers' guidelines. - Complete and reinstate any inspection, testing and maintenance procedures including those of a statutory nature that may have lapsed since the shutdown.
+This could include utility services, machinery/plant (for example, passenger lifts and escalators) and emergency systems.